sklise/devise-capturable/README.md

 #### Overriding `find_with_capturable_params`

-When a user logs in, Devise will call the Capture API and try to find a user with the email return by the API.
-If you want to change the way Devise tries to find the user, you can override the `find_with_capturable_params` instance method in your `User` model.
-Here's an example where I'm finding the user by the `uuid`
+When a user logs in, Devise will call the Capture API and try to find a user with the email returned by the API.
+You can change this by overriding the `find_with_capturable_params` instance method in your `User` model.
+Here's an example where I'm telling Devise to find the user by the `uuid` instead.

 ```ruby
 def find_with_capturable_params(capture_data)